 Volunteering and job opportunities are available through the Kitchen Assistant and Volunteer Programme.

-This project aims to engage residents in Edinburgh’s cultural offer by launching the Resident Rewards and Resident First schemes, inviting residents to enjoy new exhibitions or visitor products first or at discounted prices.
+This project is engaging residents in Edinburgh’s cultural offer through the Resident Rewards and Resident First schemes, inviting residents to enjoy new exhibitions or visitor products first or at discounted prices.

 UK Shared Prosperity Fund supports three areas of Fresh Start’s work.

-Firstly in one of the four growing spaces where there are opportunities for people to take up open-ended supported volunteering roles.
+Firstly in one of the four growing spaces where there is opportunities for people to take up open-ended supported volunteering roles.

-Secondly, the cookery initiatives will engage people in cooking at home, small group cooking classes and cook clubs where people prepare food and supper clubs.
+Secondly, the cookery initiatives is engaging people in cooking at home, small group cooking classes and cook clubs where people prepare food and supper clubs.

 Thirdly, there will be ongoing opportunities for learning dialogues with service users and volunteers, including online surveys, phone contact, focus groups and community research projects to ensure that the service continues to meet local community needs.